staples-sparx/wonko-client/README.md

 - `validate?`: Set this to true in dev environments to synchronously validate schemas of arguments to wonko metrics.
 Wonko-client will throw schema exception IllegalArgumentException with a description of the errors.
 Default value is `false`.
 - `thread-pool-size` and `queue-size`: These are the configs for a fixed threadpool within wonko that makes a few things asynchronous.
 Typically, you wouldn't need to tune these.
 Default values are `10` and `10` respectively.
+- `:drop-on-reject?`: Set this to true if slowing down the service in case of a problem with wonko-client/kafka is unacceptable.
+This options allows you to choose between dropping metrics and adding back pressure to the application.
+Alerts are synchronous however, so they will not be dropped.
+The thread-pool itself can be tuned such that under normal conditions, no metrics will be dropped.

 ## Metric types
 ### Counter